-CFLs or Compact Florescent Lights are a more energy-efficient option than conventional Incandescent lights.
-They have a spiral design that make it compact yet powerful.
+CFLs or Compact Fluorescent Lights are a more energy-efficient option than conventional Incandescent lights.
+They have a spiral design that makes it compact yet powerful.
 CFLs were designed to replace Incandescent and Halogen options.
-CFLs are more energy-efficient than Incandescent, but less so than LEDs.
+CFLs are more energy-efficient than Incandescent but less so than LEDs.
 They do have more of the bulb-look and will create a warm atmosphere.

 Again, lighting is a personal preference, but consider the key qualities: brightness, cost, energy efficiency, and lifespan the next time you choose a bulb.
 LEDs are still evolving, but hands down they are the best option on the market and the most wallet and environmentally friendly.